KippAD/george-orwell-pub/README.md

 - **Opera**

 The testing process involved manually checking the responsiveness of every sit page on each browser, as well as ensuring that every link and button worked correctly.
-Similarly each action that worked with the backend was checked against he database to confirm that the application works as expected accross all of the browsers.
+Similarly each action that worked with the backend was checked against the database to confirm that the application works as expected accross all of the browsers.
+Although display did vary slightly accross some browsers it never was at the expense of functionality - all functionality worked as intended.

---
+---

-**Lighthouse Testing**
+### **Lighthouse Testing**

 Chrome Developer Tools Lighthouse testing rates the performance, accessibility, best practices and SEO of a website.